-"Applicant" shall mean any person, firm, partnership, association, joint venture, corporation, or other public or private legal entity that proposes to engage in any construction activities within County right-rights of-way.
+"Applicant" shall mean any person, firm, partnership, association, joint venture, corporation, or other public or private legal entity that proposes to engage in any construction activities within County right-of-way.

-"Approach"" shall mean a connection providing -private vehicular access to or from the County road system.
+"Approach" shall mean a connection providing private vehicular access to or from the County road system.

-"Arterial Roads System" shall mean roads within Kitsap County that have been classified using the federally designated functional class system.
+"Arterial Roads" shall mean roads within Kitsap County that have been classified using the federally designated functional class system.
 This system is used by the federal government to distribute transportation funds to local agencies.
 Arterial roads are typically intended to provide mobility while controlling direct access.
 Examples of arterials are Silverdale Way (Principal Arterial), Mile Hill Drive (Minor Arterial), and Hood Canal Drive (Collector Arterial).

-"-"Auxiliary Lane" shall mean the portion of the roadway adjoining the traveled way for parking, speed change, truck climbing, turning or other purposes supplementary to through-traffic movement, but shall not mean shoulder.
+"Auxiliary Lane" shall mean the portion of the roadway adjoining the traveled way for parking, speed change, truck climbing, turning or other purposes supplementary to through-traffic movement, but shall not mean shoulder.

-"Average Daily Traffic (ADT)")" shall mean the volume of traffic passing a point or segment of a road, in both directions, during a short period of time, divided by the number of days in the period-and factored to represent an estimate of traffic volume for an average day of the year.

-When only periodic counts are taken, the ADT volume can be estimated converted to Annual Average Daily Traffic (AADT) by adjusting the periodic counts according to such factors as the season, month, or day of the applying monthly, day of week, axle factor, and growth factor.
+"Average Daily Traffic (ADT)" shall mean the volume of traffic passing a point or segment of a road, in both directions, during a period of time, divided by the number of days in the period and factored to represent an estimate of traffic volume for an average day of the year.
+When only periodic counts are taken, the ADT volume can be estimated by adjusting the periodic counts according to such factors as the season, month, or day of the week.